Genll

 depends.

-to change the Military character into that of the
+enable the Soldier to change the Military character

-Citizen, but that steady and decent tenor of behaivour
+into that of the Citizen, but that steady and decent

-which has generally distinguished, not only the Army
+tenor of behaivour which has generally distinguished,

-under his immediate Command, but the different
+not only the Army under his immediate Command, but the

-Detachments and seperate Armies, through the course of
+different Detachments and seperate Armies, through the

-anticipates the happiest consequences; And while he
+he anticipates the happiest consequences; And while he

 congratulates them on the glorious occasion which